Awards and Programs for Teachers:

 Who can submit a teacher grant proposal?

-OR a TEAM of teachers may request up to $5000 per grant proposal within a single grant season.
+OR a TEAM of full-time, certified teachers may request up to $5000 per grant proposal within a single grant season.
 A TEAM of teachers is defined by the individual school.
 It may consist of a grade level team, a cross-curricular team, a subject-specific team, a school-wide team, etc. Teachers submitting a TEAM proposal are NOT eligible to submit an INDIVIDUAL proposal.

 How do I get started?